When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does your child have a friend or sibling they enjoy spending time with?
 If they do, and this friend or sibling enjoys reading, try buddy reading.

-Buddy reading can also expose your child to books, other reading materials, and genres that they might otherwise not consider.
+Buddy reading can also expose your child to books, other reading materials, and genres they might otherwise not consider.

 Echo Reading